Vi (League of Legends): Other appearances

-Promotion and merchandise
+Promotion and reception

 On July 2, 2021, Riot released a fully instrumental album titled Sessions: Vi, along with a YouTube animated video that spans the entire album.
 Riot collaborated with 21 different artists for the album, which has 37 tracks and spans one hour and 40 minutes.
 The album features lo-fi music which are themed after the idea of Vi unwinding to relaxing tunes as soon as she arrives home from work.
 Official merchandise themed after Vi include a PVC statue, and a long sleeve t-shirt.

-Reception

 Vi is one of the most popular and recognizable League of Legends champions.
 Ethan Garcia from Dot Esports described Vi as "a character who changed the perception of League in other media".
 The character's distinct appearance makes her popular subject for cosplay activities.
 By December 2021, Vi was identified with a pick rate of 9.4% among League of Legends players, placing her among the game's most played characters at the time.

 Vi's depiction in Arcane garnered praise from audiences and critics, which contributed to her renewed popularity among League of Legends players in the 2020s.
-Hailee Steinfeld 's vocal performance was praised by critics.
+Though plenty criticized her as well.
+Hailee Steinfeld's vocal performance was praised by critics.
 Xan Indigo from Screen Rant appreciated her portrayal as a self-willed and independent woman and her virtues of empathy, humanity and understanding.
 Jade King from The Gamer praised her character design, and expressed an appreciation that her physical characterization went beyond the male gaze, avoiding any sexualization of costume or design.
-King particularly liked how the character's body language and facial expressions, which conveys "an almost masculine swagger, was presented.
+King particularly liked how the character's body language and facial expressions, which conveys "an almost masculine swagger", was presented.

 Arcane's portrayal of the relationship between Vi and Caitlyn is generally well received.
 GameRevolution reported that fan response on social media towards the suggestion of a relationship was particularly enthusiastic.
 Jeff Nelson from The Cheat Sheet highlighted the significance of their depiction as queer characters, in light of Riot Games' sensitivity to LGBTQ issues and their willingness to advocate for better inclusivity in its video games.
 Drawing a favorable comparison to She-Ra and the Princesses of Power, Indigo praised the handling of Vi's relationship with Caitlyn in Arcane, and the way that it shifts from distrust to intimacy gives "a profound touch of humanity within the series", serving as a metaphor for how it is possible to go beyond the differences between Piltover and Zaun.
 From Indigo's perspective, their tender moments are not completely left to subtext unlike in the video games, but made explicit by their dialogue and actions within important scenes, without an undue emphasis on stereotypes or having to ever use the term "gay" on the screens.
-On the other hand, Nico Deyo Polygon criticized the show's attempt to embrace "queer aesthetics" and its failure to properly portray overt romantic gestures between Vi and Caitlyn, which Deyo described as a "maybeship".
+On the other hand, Nico Deyo Polygon criticized season one´s attempt to embrace "queer aesthetics" and its failure to properly portray overt romantic gestures between Vi and Caitlyn, which Deyo described as a "maybeship".